Corporate Governance

 (100%)

-The “SMFG Corporate Governance Guideline” contains provisions on evaluating the effectiveness of the Board of Directors.
-In accordance with these provisions, annual analyses and evaluations are conducted by the Board of Directors to determine whether or not it is executing its duties in line with the guideline, and the results of these analyses and evaluations are disclosed.
+The "SMFG Corporate Governance Guideline" contains provisions on evaluating the effectiveness of the Board of Directors.
+In accordance with these provisions, the Board of Directors conducts annual analysis and evaluation to determine whether it is executing its duties in line with the guideline, and discloses the findings of these.

-In FY2022, the evaluation focused on the three areas described below, which are areas for which provisions exist in Japan’s Corporate Governance Code and the “SMFG Corporate Governance Guideline.”
-All seven outside directors were asked for their opinions regarding these areas at meetings of the Board of Directors held in April and May 2023 and interviews of internal directors were conducted thereafter.
-Discussions were held at Board of Directors’ meetings in June based on the findings of these interviews with internal directors, after which analyses and evaluations were carried out to determine whether or not the Board of Directors was executing its duties in line with the “SMFG Corporate Governance Guideline.”
-Moreover, reviews by external specialists with expertise from developed nations are received at each stage of the evaluation process.
+In FY2023, the evaluation focused on the three areas described below, for which provisions exist in Japan’s Corporate Governance Code and the "SMFG Corporate Governance Guideline."
+All seven outside directors were asked for their opinions regarding these areas at meetings of the Board of Directors held in April and May 2024, with interviews of internal directors conducted thereafter.
+Discussions were held at Board of Directors’ meetings in June based on the findings of these interviews with internal directors, after which analyses and evaluations were carried out to determine whether the Board of Directors is executing its duties in line with the "SMFG Corporate Governance Guideline."
+Reviews by knowledgeable experts from developed nations are received at each stage of the evaluation process.

 Evaluation of the Board of Directors' EffectivenessDisplay enlarged image

-Overview of Results of Evaluation of the Board of Directors' Effectiveness
+Overview of Results of Evaluation of the Effectiveness of the Board of Directors

-In FY2022, based on appropriate actions taken to respond to the findings of the last Effectiveness Evaluation, the Board of Directors assessed the Group to be sufficiently effective, and more effective than before, as a result of efforts to increase the sophistication and effectiveness of deliberations at Board of Directors meetings.
-Based on the results of the latest Effectiveness Evaluation, together with the diverse opinions of the directors and the recommendations of external experts gathered through a series of processes, our Board of Directors is working to further improve effectiveness by promoting mutual understanding between outside directors and internal officers and employees, and by discussing fundamental issues to enhance our corporate value.
+In FY2023, the Board of Directors was assessed to be sufficiently effective and to have improved its effectiveness, as a result of efforts to raise the level and effectiveness of deliberations at Board of Directors meetings following appropriate actions taken in response to the findings of the previous effectiveness evaluation.
+Based on the results of the latest effectiveness evaluation, along with diverse opinions by directors and recommendations by external experts gathered through the series of processes, the Board of Directors is working to further enhance its effectiveness by promoting mutual understanding between outside directors and internal officers and employees and by discussing fundamental issues aimed at enhancing corporate value.

 Role of the Board of Directors

-• Steps are taken to invigorate discussions by drawing on the highly specialized expertise of the outside directors.
-These discussions were geared toward medium- to long-term improvements in corporate value based on the interests of various stakeholders while incorporating important matters related to business strategies to contribute to the fulfillment of “Our Mission.”
+• Steps are taken to invigorate discussions by drawing on the high-level expertise of the outside directors, with the aim of medium- to long-term enhancement of corporate value based on the interests of diverse stakeholders while incorporating important matters related to business strategies to achieve the thinking outlined in "Our Mission."

-• Based on the executive-side discussions of the Management Committee, matters related to business plans and other basic management policies as well as the status of business execution were presented and reported on several occasions.
-As a result, effective deliberations on these matters were able to take place and oversight functions were exercised properly.
+• Based on the executive-side discussions of the Management Committee, on several occasions matters related to business plans and other basic management policies, as well as the status of business execution, were discussed as agenda items, reported on, and appropriately discussed, with oversight functions sufficiently exercised.

-• The number and content of agenda items as well as the amount of time dedicated to discussion of agenda items were more or less at the appropriate level.
+• The number and content of agenda items, as well as the amount of time dedicated to discussion of agenda items, were at generally appropriate levels.

-• The Board of Directors continues to make flexible management decisions amid the changing operating environment.
-Members of the Board of Directors are provided with the information necessary for exercising their oversight function in a timely and appropriate manner.
+• The Board of Directors continues to make agile management decisions amid the changing operating environment.
+Members of the Board of Directors continue to be provided with the information necessary for exercising their oversight function in a timely and appropriate manner.

-We will further increase the sophistication of discussions by, for example, taking further advantage of outside directors’ knowledge, and continuing to ensure sufficient time for deliberation of important topics.
+We will further raise the level of discussions by means including further drawing on outside directors’ knowledge and continuing to ensure sufficient time for deliberation of important topics.

 Composition of the Board of Directors

-• As of June 30, 2023, the Board of Directors consisted of 15 directors, seven of whom were outside directors.
-Accordingly, outs ide directors represented over 40% of all directors.
-It was once again acknowledged that the outside directors represented a diverse range of expertise, genders, and nationalities and that the Board of Directors features an atmosphere conducive to outside directors voicing opinions regarding management.
+• As of June 30, 2024, the Board of Directors consisted of 13 directors, a majority (seven) of whom were outside directors.
+It was once again acknowledged that the outside directors represented a diverse range of expertise, genders, and nationalities and that the Board of Directors operates in an atmosphere conducive to outside directors voicing opinions regarding management.

-The Nominating Committee shall continue to examine and review the ideal composition of the Board of Directors in light of its role.
+The Nomination Committee will continue to examine and review the ideal composition of the Board of Directors in light of its role.

 Compensation Program